 Why Justin Herbert's Stock Is Rising In NFL Power Rankings

 Former Oregon Ducks Ducks quarterback Justin Herbert got his sixth season in the NFL with the Los Angeles Chargers off to a great start.
-In the Chargers Week One game in Brazil against the three-time defending AFC champion Kansas City Chiefs by a final score of 27-21.
+The Chargers won their Week One game in Brazil against the three-time defending AFC champion Kansas City Chiefs by a final score of 27-21.

 Los Angeles Chargers quarterback Justin Herbert made an early MVP case for himself in the win.